Little Mt Peel Circuit, Peel Forest, Canterbury NZ

 One of Canterbury’s more popular walks, climbing Little Mt Peel takes you 1000m up through a variety of vegetation types, including podocarp and broad leaf rainforest with a variety of ferns, then native bush, and finally into heath and tussock.
 The views from the summit are very good, including the Canterbury Plains to the east, and various hills and mountains in all other directions.

 Track notes at the end.
 If you are fit and want more, it’s possible continue along a ridge to Middle Mt Peel, and then Mt Peel, but that is a long walk and other bloggers estimate 8-10 hours.
-One for longer days than mid-winter when we climbed Little Mt Peel.
+One for longer days than mid-winter when we climbed Little Mt Peel….
+I’ve now done that extension, and with a very nice cloud inversion as backdrop – see my blog post here.

 Little Mt Peel Circuit: The Scenery